pingswept/me30-website/content/notes/rpi-setup.md

 /home/pi/python-scripts
 ```

 Next, you may want a text editor that runs in your terminal window to write, edit, and save your scripts.
-You can use *nano*, which comes pre-installed in the Rasperry Pi OS.
-To run it, simply type *nano* in the terminal window once you are logged into your Raspberry Pi.
-Within *nano*, use Control-O to save a file ("Writing Out" = saving) and Control-R to open a file ("Reading" = opening).
+You can use `nano`, which comes pre-installed in the Rasperry Pi OS.
+To run it, type `nano` in the terminal window once you are logged into your Raspberry Pi.
+Within `nano`, use Control-O to save a file ("Writing Out" = saving) and Control-R to open a file ("Reading" = opening).

 ![nano window](/img/nano.png)